Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 This implies that

 Apparently $\sigma$ and $\sigmabar$ are primary operators of weight $0$.
+Again, if the exponential insertion of $V$s required renormalization it would not map trivially under conformal transformation, and the boundary condition changing operators would acquire some conformal weight.
 An important advantage of the boundary condition changing operator point of view is that it is universal.
 For any two D-brane systems, regardless of whether they are related by marginal deformation, there are always open strings connecting them.
 The vertex operators of these open strings are boundary condition changing operators.